• Recipes

 ↓ Jump to Recipe

-Picture this.
-A blazing hot metal disc piled with smoky bacon, spicy chorizo, tender beef, savory pork, peppers, and onions, all sizzling together until the aroma fills the air.
+A blazing hot metal disc loaded with smoky bacon, spicy chorizo, tender beef, savory pork, peppers, and onions, all sizzling together until the aroma fills the air.
 That is Discada.
-And if you have never tried these tacos before, get ready, because they are about to become your new favorite thing to make when you need big flavor for a big crowd.
-Discada tacos are bold, smoky, and loaded with layers of savory richness, making them one of the most exciting Mexican street food dishes you can cook at home.
+If you’ve never tried these tacos before, get ready, because they’re about to become your new favorite thing to cook when you want big flavor for a big crowd.
+Discada tacos are bold, smoky, and stacked with layers of savory richness, making them one of the most exciting Mexican street food dishes you can make at home.
+Let’s get started.

 Tortillas line a discada with meat sizzling in the middle.